joshbegley/nyt-latest/README.md

 `The global order has been altered, and economies are unlikely to simply pick up where they left off before the U.S. and Israel began bombing Iran.`\
 https://www.nytimes.com/2026/06/16/business/economy/iran-war-oil-trade.html

-**Iran War Live Updates: Talks on Final Agreement Will Begin Friday, Tehran Says**\
+**Iran War Live Updates: U.S. and Iran Look Ahead to Next Round of Talks**\
-`Iran’s foreign minister said that new negotiations with the United States would start immediately after their preliminary deal is signed.
-President Trump reiterated that the initial pact ensures Iran will not obtain a nuclear weapon.`\
+`Iran’s foreign minister said that new negotiations with the United States would start immediately after their preliminary deal is signed on Friday.
+President Trump said he hoped the conflict would soon be in the “rearview mirror.”`\
 https://www.nytimes.com/live/2026/06/16/world/iran-war-trump-us-deal

 **Live Updates: Ukraine and Middle East Are Focus as Group of 7 Leaders Meet**\